Information for Ukrainian refugees

 Youth Health Services

 Ukrainian refugees can contact the Youth Health Services for an appointment at a child health clinic, for vaccinations and for questions about health and raising children aged up to 18 years.
 Assistance provided by the Youth Health Services and the vaccinations are free of charge.
-You can find a location by typing in 'Amersfoort' at www.ggdru.nl/locaties.
+You can find a location by entering "Amersfoort" on the GGD Utrecht Region website.

 Psychological care

-If you feel anxious, sad or stressed, visit www.refugeehelp.nl/psychological-support to see what you can do yourself at home and what you can do if you need more help.
+Do you feel anxious, sad or over-stressed?
+Visit refugeehelp.nl/mental-support to see what you can do yourself at home and what you can do if you need more help.
 Other options:

 Children